-- Protection Support and representation for those in greatest need. - Partnership Local solutions through services working with their communities.
+- Empowerment People being supported and encouraged to make their own decisions and informed consent. - Prevention It is better to take action before harm occurs. - Proportionality The least intrusive response appropriate to the risk presented. - Protection Support and representation for those in greatest need. - Partnership Local solutions through services working with their communities.
 Communities have a part to play in preventing, detecting and reporting neglect and abuse - Accountability Accountability and transparency in delivering safeguarding.

-Wales - Social Services and Well Being Act 2014 - The Act's principles are:
+Wales - Social Services and Well Being (Wales) Act 2014 - The Act's principles are: